shawntk8888/Newshit/README.md

-# # Project Name
+# # Project Name. new repository for beginners

-A brief description of what this project does and who it's for.

 ## Installation